Photo Gallery

 Boeing NB-52A Stratofortress "The High and Mighty One"

-This B-57E, serial number 55-4274, was one of 68 target tug versions built; these also had dual controls for use as trainers.
+This B-57E-MA, serial number 55-4274, was one of 68 target tug versions built; these also had dual controls for use as trainers.

-This B-58, serial number 61-2080, was the last one delivered.
+This B-58A, serial number 61-2080, was the last delivered out of 116 built.
 She is displayed in the colors of the 305th Bombardment Wing at Grissom AFB.

 Electronic Warfare Aircraft